sonyxperiadev/amazon-custom-resources/docs/article.md

 A Custom Resource Lambda can be split into three major parts.

 * The handler handles the event and invokes the domain specific function.
-* The domain specific function call the AWS function and get the requested information.
+* The domain specific function calls the AWS function and gets the requested information.
-* The response` is sent back to CloudFormation by PUTing to the provided `ResponseURL`
+* The response is sent back to CloudFormation by `PUT`ing to the provided `ResponseURL`

-The handler and response code is the same for all our Custom Resources.
+The handler and response code is almost the same for all our Custom Resources.

 ### The handler